DannyS-stack/festifind-front/README.md

 - Apollo Server-Express > new

 # Goals for this project
 As mentioned, I decided the experiment with a lot of new technologies.
 I thought both react-Native and Graphql where super interesting and this was a good opportunity to try.
-It defintiely made the project more challenging as this was also the first full-stack app I have ever build from scratch.
+It definitely made the project more challenging as this was also the first full-stack app I have ever build from scratch.
 The goals for when I was done where:

 - know how to use graphql
 - know how to make a mobile app with React native